Learn to Play!

 Choose which program you want to attend – Matinee, Evening, Twilight, Late Night, Super Sunday, or Monster Bingo.
 It is best to arrive 30 minutes early to ensure that you have enough time to purchase your package and get comfortable.
-You may bring your own dabber or purchase one at the hall.
+You may bring your own dabber or purchase one at our Snack Bar and Concessions area.

 2. Choosing a Bingo Package

-Decide if you just want to play paper bingo or machine bingo.
+Decide if you just want to play regular paper bingo or electronic machine bingo.
 Note: you still play paper sheets with the machines.

-As a beginner, the best option to choose for regular bingo is a standard big book package for $12.00 and you can purchase additional specials at the sponsor booth or from a floor runner.
+As a beginner, the BEST OPTION to choose for regular bingo is a standard big book package for $12.00 and you can purchase additional specials at the cashier window or from a floor runner.

-Choose between smoking and non-smoking sections, find a seat where you have a good view of the caller TV’s, game numbers board and Bonanza board.
+For your best bingo experience choose between the designated smoking and non-smoking sections.
+Then find a seat where you have a good view of the bingo caller TV’s, large game numbers board and Bonanza board.